 The main focus of the included documentation should be on examples, no walls of text.
 (An example for every one or two sentences is a good rule of thumb)

 Everything should be ordered alphabetically if possible, or at least be consistent if not.

 The master source code repository should always be kept in a stable state, use feature branches for actual development.

-Methods and functions should be as short as possible, no spaghetti code.
+Functions and methods should be as short as possible, no spaghetti code.

 Comments should be correctly capitalized, and funny if possible, punctuation is optional if it doesn't increase readability.

 Like the technical community as a whole, the Mojolicious team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.